Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/Interactivity/UpdateBindingOnTextChanged.md

 ### UpdateDelay

-Gets or sets the update delay.This is the value that is used between updates in milliseconds.
-The binding will be updated when no new text change event is detected within the delay.The default value is`250`.
-If the value is smaller than`50` , the value will be ignored and there will be no delay between the key down and the binding update.
-If the value is higher than`5000` , it will be set to`5000`.
+Gets or sets the update delay.
+This is the value that is used between updates in milliseconds.
+The binding will be updated when no new text change event is detected within the delay.
+The default value is`250`.
+If the value is smaller than`50`, the value will be ignored and there will be no delay between the key down and the binding update.
+If the value is higher than`5000`, it will be set to`5000`.